Here are answers to some of the most common questions. If you have additional questions, please contact us.

 1.3 Are modular homes contructed well?Back to questions

 Modular homes are built tough.
-In fact, Wisconsin Homes and Dynamic Homes modulars are built stronger than the majority of site-built homes.
+In fact, Wisconsin Homes modulars are built stronger than the majority of site-built homes.

 Each home is reviewed by engineers for structural integrity, and we go above and beyond what is required.
 Modular homes are built with extra features to withstand being transported down the road as well as being craned into position, and these extra features have been proven to perform better than site-built homes in major natural disasters.

-Wisconsin Homes, Dynamic Homes, and Kelly Building Systems use only top quality materials, leading brand name products, and calculated, precise specifications to insure you get the best value for your dollar.
+Wisconsin Homes and Kelly Building Systems use only top quality materials, leading brand name products, and calculated, precise specifications to insure you get the best value for your dollar.
 Some characteristics found in our standard line of homes are:

 - R50 insulation in the ceiling, with R21 insulation in the sidewalls for energy efficiency